 Since common law trade mark rights are obtained through use, their scope is limited to the geographic area in which the mark is actually used, or in areas it may naturally expand.

-How to Trademark a name
+How to Trademark a name or logo

 First steps in selecting a trademark for your product or service.